Lee Yong-soo (activist): Biography

 In 2007, she testified in front of the United States joint Congressional session about her experiences during World War II.
 She said, "I am an honorable daughter of Korea, I am not a comfort woman."
 Her experience at the hands of the Japanese Army was described as "traumatic."
-After her testimony, the Prime Minister of Japan, Shinzo Abe, came out and denied that Japan was culpable and that a former apology from Japan's cabinet in 1993 was not necessary.
+After her testimony, the Prime Minister of Japan, Shinzo Abe, came out and denied that Japan was culpable and that a formal apology from Japan's cabinet in 1993 was not necessary.
 Nevertheless, the outcome of her testimony (along with the testimony of two other comfort women) led to the House passing a resolution which asked the Japanese government to apologize formally to former comfort women.
 The resolution was passed unanimously.

 Right-wing elements in the Japanese government have been trying to erase the history of comfort woman from the record.
 This is what Yong-soo and others are fighting against.
 In 2014, Lee Yong-soo met with Pope Francis.
 As a devout Catholic, she hoped that the Pope could help end their pain.

 In 2015, she attended the South Korean National Assembly's exhibition of art created by former comfort women.
 Later, she traveled to San Francisco to receive a commendation award from city council and also to ask the city to install a memorial to former comfort women.
 She was a guest of California Representative Mike Honda in 2015.
 Yong-soo also participated in protests in the United States when Prime Minister Abe visited.

 Lee Yong-soo continues to participate in weekly demonstrations held on Wednesdays in front of the Japanese Embassy.
 She always wears a traditional Korean hanbok, including the dongjeong, beoseon and gomusin so that everyone who sees her knows that "I am a Joseon daughter.
 I am an honorable Korean."
 She says, "I don't want to advertise that I am a comfort women victim.
 Rather, I want to be a problem solver that can ensure that there will be no other victims of war such as us."
 She says that she will not give up until Prime Minister Abe acknowledges the truth of her and other women's testimonies.

 In May 2020, Lee accused the Korean Council for Justice and Remembrance and Yoon Mee-hyang, the former head, of misusing funds and embezzlement.
 As a result, Lee said she would no longer attend the Wednesday demonstrations and called for Yoon Mee-hyang to resign from her position as a member of the National Assembly.
 However, on May 27, Lee made a surprise appearance at one of the Wednesday demonstrations in Daegu.